-“It’s been an incredible project, but to be honest I think we are a bit over it,” she says laughing.
 “There is a big fat question mark over where this goes next, but most of all I want this film to be seen, especially by those in the underground art scene, and by the Swiss.
-I want them to know what’s in their own back yard.”
+I want [the Swiss people] to know what’s in their own back yard.”